Suspects in foiled attack on Taylor Swift shows were inspired by Islamic State group, officials say

 Concert organizer Barracuda Music said in an Instagram post late Wednesday that it had "no choice but to cancel the three scheduled shows for everyone’s safety.”

 Barracuda said all tickets would be refunded.
 The same message was posted under the Vienna dates on Swift's official website.
-Austrian rail operator OeBB in the meantime said that it would reimburse fans for train tickets that had been bought, but not yet used, to get to the concerts.
+Austrian rail operator OeBB in the meantime said that it would reimburse fans for unused train tickets for the concerts.

 Swift has not spoken publicly about the plot or canceled shows.
 “Taylor Nation,” a verified Instagram page widely believed to be run by her team, reposted the announcement from Barracuda Music in a “story,” which is only visible for 24 hours.
 Her main account has not posted anything.